kittinan/kittinan/api/README.md

-# How to get Spotify API
+# How to get refresh_token from Spotify API

 - First go to [developer.spotify.com](https://developer.spotify.com/)'s dashboard
 - Get Client ID and Client Secret from a page